Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-planning.md

 ## Practice 31: Shape conditions before decisive action

 **Problem**
-Waiting for ideal conditions gives the enemy and environment control of events.
+Waiting for ideal conditions gives the enemy and the environment control of events.

 **Action**
 Use early actions to create conditions that favor the main effort.